rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

    The nsync, BBS, and Cell Rep components work together along a chain to keep apps running.

+To set the health check when you push your app (or in your manifest):

+   <tt><strong>cf push APP-NAME -u HEALTH-CHECK-TYPE -t HEALTH-CHECK-TIMEOUT
+   </strong></tt>

+   Replace HEALTH-CHECK-TYPE with one of these:

+   * <strong>Port</strong> - The health monitor tries to connect to the Port it has assigned to your web application.
+If the Port is listening, the health monitor considers the web application healthy, and closes the connection.
+The Web application doesn't have to do anything but "listen" for this to work.
+This is the default used.

+   * <strong>Process</strong> - This is where the health check just checks with the container to see if the process is running.
+This works with web applications and is the normal choice for worker applications.
+The downside is that if an application that is locked up but still running, it is still considered healthy.
+Still, it's usually the best choice for worker apps.

+   * <strong>HTTP</strong> - The most advanced and complex health check has the Health Check component call the web application at a URL (endpoint), similar to a web browser.
+If the web application returns HTTP 200 within one second for the URL checked, the health check is considered healthy.
+If the request exceeds one second or returns something other than HTTP 200, the web application is considered unhealthy and the instance is replaced.

+   Replace HEALTH-CHECK-TIMEOUT with 60 seconds for a Java app to start or up to 180 seconds for apps with that slow of a startup.

+To change health check parameters on running applications:

+   <tt><strong>cf set-health-check APP-NAME (process | port | http [--endpoint PATH])
+   </strong></tt>

 ### Create spaces to keep different apps and services logically organized.

    DEFINITION: Worker apps wait for requests, like a cron job (daemons) in Linux.
    Worker apps can start on a schedule, such as every 15 minutes.

+### BOSH Agents

+BOSH deploys agent software on each part of the system, so that if one piece fails, the agent can quickly alert operators and perhaps even automatically repair the problem.

+You only need special permissions to add, move, or delete them.
+You do not need special permissions to use them in your manifests or push command correct.